 David Sills plainly states, “Contextualization is simply the process of making the gospel understood.”[53]

-Duane Olson defined contextualization as the "shaping of faith that takes place in the life and witness of any Christian community as it both thinks through and gives public expression to its faith, while living out its life and apostolate through full participation in the public life and language, that is to say, the culture, of the wider community of which it is a continuing and responsible part".[54]
+Duane Olson defined contextualization as the "shaping of faith that takes place in the life and witness of any Christian community as it both thinks through and gives public expression to its faith, while living out its life and apostolate through full participation in the public life and language, that is to say, the culture, of the wider community of which it is a continuing and responsible part."[54]

 Robertson McQuilkin stated that contextualization is "opening his eyes to biblical norms he had never considered."

-In general, the contextualization is a way for Christians to appropriately express the experiences after reborn and to share or apply it in the missionary field among nations.
-It also aids people to be able to understand Scripture through a native cultural context and gain identical biblical principles so that it can permeate the unique Gospel into every specific culture all over the world.
-The essence of contextualization is to witness the incarnation of Jesus Christ, the Son of God.
+In general, contextualization is a way for Christians to appropriately express the experiences after rebirth and to share or apply that message in the missionary field among the nations.
+Contextualization aids people to be able to understand Scripture through the perspective of a native cultural context and identify universal biblical principles so that the unique gospel can permeate into every specific culture all over the world.
+The essence of contextualization is to bear an effective witness to the incarnation of Jesus Christ, the Son of God.
 "Contextualization itself is not the goal.
 Connecting redemptively with the lost is the goal."[55]

-B. Risk of Contextualization:
+2. Risk of Contextualization

-Contextualization is very compelling but also most dangerous for evangelism.
-The biggest threat comes from the syncretism, which can easily make use of the knowledge from contextualization to convert the Gospel back to serve for the local culture.
-To prevent the contextualization from being misused, it is helpful to understand followings that do not belong to contextualization:
+While contextualization is very compelling, it has inherent dangers related to evangelism.
+The biggest threat relates to syncretism, which is the result of poor contextualization and can easily make use of the knowledge from contextualization to essentially converts the gospel to an unbiblical message subordinated to the local culture.
+To prevent the contextualization from being misused, it is helpful to understand the following concepts that are related to but distinct from contextualization:

-(1) Syncretism
+a.
+Syncretism

-Van Rheenen stated that "Syncretism cannot be defined without an understanding of contextualization since the two processes are interrelated."
-[56] one person’s “contextualization” could be considered “syncretism” by another.
+Van Rheenen stated that "syncretism cannot be defined without an understanding of contextualization since the two processes are interrelated."
+[56] One person’s “contextualization” could be considered “syncretism” by another.
 A successful “contextualization” for today can become the syncretism of tomorrow.
 Van Rheenen stated that "We must realize that we are always, to some degree, syncretistic, and acknowledge our syncretism before God and fellow Christians."
-[57] Paul Hiebert pointed out that "there is always the danger that when we put the Gospel in human contexts that the essence of the Gospel will be so distorted that it loses its message.
+[57] Paul Hiebert pointed out that "there is always the danger that when we put the gospel in human contexts that the essence of the gospel will be so distorted that it loses its message.
 God also starts with us where we are and reveals himself to us more fully as we grow in the knowledge of our Lord."
 [58]

-Kevin Greeson said, "Contextualization is risky business that dance on the edge of gospel contamination, missionaries should invite all eyes and ears to examine their contextualization practice."
+Kevin Greeson affirms, "Contextualization is risky business that dance on the edge of gospel contamination, missionaries should invite all eyes and ears to examine their contextualization practice."
 [59] Gailyn Van Rheenen pointed out, “When religious expressions of a culture are adopted or even contextualized, it has the potential of legitimizing the practices and eventually leading to syncretism."
-[60] Wherever contextualization occurs, where syncretism could occur too.
+[60] Wherever contextualization occurs, where there exists the potential for syncretism could occur too.

-One common case was to adapt the Christian term or message to indigenous forms.
-The results could lead to a "secular meaning of Christ."
-[61] and destroy the evangelical effort.
-For example, some Christians translate Buddhist “teaching monk” as "pastor", Buddhism “temple” as "church", Buddhism "teaching" as "preaching", etc. On the one hand, it was a practice of contextualization to help Buddhists to understand Christianity.
-On the other hand, it was at stake in syncretism.
-Some irresponsible Buddhism leaders even entitle Jesus as a Buddha.
+One common approach is to adapt the Christian terms or message to indigenous forms.
+However, if not done carefully and thoughtfully, the results could lead to a "secular meaning of Christ" [61] and destroy the evangelical effort.
+For example, some Christians translate the Buddhist “teaching monk” as "pastor," the Buddhism “temple” as "church," and Buddhist "teaching" as "preaching," etc. On the one hand, this practice of contextualization has helped Buddhists to understand Christianity.
+On the other hand, it has also resulted in syncretism.
+Some irresponsible Buddhist leaders even entitle Jesus as a Buddha.